 - All grantees must agree to assume, after completion of the project, the total cost of continued maintenance, repair and administration of the grant-assisted property in a manner satisfactory to the Secretary of the Interior.
 Accordingly, the owners of properties receiving grant assistance must sign a Preservation Covenant recorded on the property deed with the State Historic Preservation Officer.
 The term of the covenant is dependent on the grant funding levels, as follows:

 - $50,001 up to $99,999: a ten-year covenant

 - $100,000 and above: a twenty-year covenant

-- A preview of this grant program's Historic Preservation Covenant may be viewed here.
+- View this grant program's Historic Preservation Covenant.

 - Each grantee must erect a project sign at the project site and be maintained in place throughout the project term.
 The sign must identify the project, the historic significance of the property, and the support provided by the National Park Service, Department of the Interior and the PHMC.
 The cost of fabricating and erecting the sign is an eligible cost under this grant program.